 Pets are not allowed.
 Smoking is also not allowed.

-The home is conveniently located 1 minute off 694 and only minutes to 35W and 35E.
-It is on a quiet street, in a quiet neighborhood, and backs against grass lake nature preserve.
-Trails right out of the backyard lead into Snail Lake, Grass Lake, and Vadnais Lake Park.
+The home is conveniently located 1 minute off major freeways in the metropolitan area.
+It is on a quiet street, in a quiet neighborhood, and backs against a nature preserve.
+Trails right out of the backyard lead to several parks.
 Restaurants and grocery stores are only minutes away.

 I generally show the unit on weekdays between 5 PM and 9 PM, and on weekends between 11 AM and 4 PM.
 I schedule one showing per hour, starting at the beginning of each hour.
 You will need to schedule an appointment first, and then confirm the appointment via email 30 minutes before you arrive.